Hi there! Thanks for stopping by!

 You'll find shorter, more informal entries stashed in The Back Pocket.
 These posts consist of little tips, tricks, and tidbits which emphasize intuition rather than formality.

 By the way, my name is Tai-Danae Bradley.
 (It's nice to meet you!)
-I'm a third year math student in the PhD program at the CUNY Graduate Center, and my research interests lie in algebraic topology with applications to quantum physics.
+I'm a PhD candidate in mathematics at the CUNY Graduate Center, and my research interests lie in algebraic topology and category theory with applications to quantum physics.

 I'm glad you came by!